mickfuzz/phd4/_posts/2022-1-23-project-and-design-approaches.md

 PBL is aligned with design-based approaches and UDL in many ways.
 They all require or benefit from a collaborative community and a real or imagined audience which learners create a public product for.
 It is participation, motivation by and feedback from this community that underpin the socio-cultural nature of the student's learning.

-One critique of project and community based learning, especially where it involves student experimentation and student discovery, is that is chaotic and less effective at communicating high-level concepts.
+One critique of project- based learning, especially where it involves student experimentation and student discovery, is that is chaotic and less effective at communicating high-level concepts.
 It also requires skills, support and planning that are very different from traditional teaching and therefore may be difficult for teaching staff to implement.
 For example, practitioners must build their ability to switch between facilitating students operating freely to then guiding them in the process of revision and critique.
 Having resources and clear stages to your project plan to help this process is vital.
 This section outlines the typical stages of PBL and how to adapt it to a computing context.

 The following  questions can help you prepare to deliver a project with your students.